official-personal-account/GoShopper_v2/README-AppSetup.md

 - "Test Pay Now" button
 - "Use test pay button..." notice

+6. Change WhatsApp contact in "LoginScreen.jsx" file to that of client

 ## IN DEVELOPMENT / TEST MODE

 1. Turn on fields labeled for "FOR DEVELOPMENT & TEST MODE" in: